lbnl-cybersecurity/secpriv-hugo-source/content/project/ascr-multicast.md

 Deborah A Agarwal.
 [Using multicast in the global communications infrastructure for group communication](https://www.osti.gov/servlets/purl/767536).
 Lawrence Berkeley National Laboratory, 1999.

-More information is available on other Berkeley Lab R&D projects focusing on [cybersecurity](/projects/).
+More information is available on other Berkeley Lab research projects focusing on [cybersecurity](/projects/).